 Detection of Viral Nucleic acids

-Detection of viral nucleic acids is one of the sensitive and rapid method for the laboratory diagnosis of virus.
-It requires the use of PCR (polymerase chain reaction) to amplify the viral genome present in the sample and the detection of the specific gene sequence of that particular virus by the use of specific primer (while performing PCR) and probe (while detecting the specific sequence).
+Detection of viral nucleic acids is one of the sensitive and rapid methods for laboratory diagnosis.
+It requires the use of PCR (polymerase chain reaction) to amplify the viral genome present in the sample and detection of the specific gene sequence of that particular virus by the use of a specific primer (while performing PCR) and probe (while detecting the specific sequence).
 RNA viral assay is currently in use to monitor the course of HIV infection and to evaluate the patient progress.

 Identification of the virus in the cell culture

 Viruses are obligate intracellular parasites so we cannot grow them in ordinary media (like we grow bacteria, fungi) and require living cells for the growth and propagation.
-The growth of virus in the cell culture may produce characteristic cytopathic Effect ( CPE) which helps us for presumptive diagnosis.
-If that particular virus do not produce the cytopathic effect, its presence can be detected by several other techniques such as Immunofluorescence assay (eg. DFA, IFA), Radioimmunoassay (RIA), Hemadsorption, decrease in acid production of infected cells, ELISA, Complement fixation, Hemagglutination inhibition method, Neutralization etc.
+The growth of the virus in the cell culture may produce a characteristic cytopathic effect (CPE) which helps us for presumptive diagnosis.
+If that particular virus does not produce the cytopathic effect, its presence can be detected by several other techniques such as Immunofluorescence assay (eg. DFA, IFA), Radioimmunoassay (RIA), Hemadsorption, decrease in acid production of infected cells, ELISA, Complement fixation, Hemagglutination inhibition method, neutralization, etc.